Design Challenge 2024

 Submit Your Entry

-Please combine your one-page learning experience paper, your executive summary, your bill of materials, and your CAD files into one .zip file (highlight files and right-click mouse button, then select “send to“, you will see compressed-zipped folder option), and submit it below by November 27 (23:59 PM).
+Please combine your one-page learning experience paper, your executive summary, your bill of materials, and your CAD (in .prt or .sldprt format) files into one .zip file (highlight files and right-click mouse button, then select “send to“, you will see compressed-zipped folder option), and submit it below by November 27 (23:59 PM).